pingcap/docs-cn/system-variables.md

 - Unit: Threads
 - This variable is used to set the concurrency of the DDL operation in the `re-organize` phase.

+### tidb_default_string_match_selectivity <span class="version-mark">New in v6.2.0</span>

+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
+- Default value: `0.8`
+- Range: `[0, 1]`
+- This variable is used to set the default selectivity of `like`, `rlike`, and `regexp` functions in the filter condition when estimating the number of rows.
+This variable also controls whether to enable TopN to help estimate these functions.
+- TiDB tries to estimate `like` in the filter condition using statistics.
+But when `like` matches a complex string, or when using `rlike` or `regexp`, TiDB often fails to fully use statistics, and the default value `0.8` is set as the selectivity rate instead, resulting in inaccurate estimation.
+- This variable is used to change the preceding behavior.
+If the variable is set to a value other than `0`, the selectivity rate is the specified variable value instead of `0.8`.
+- If the variable is set to `0`, TiDB tries to evaluate using TopN in statistics to improve the accuracy and consider the NULL number in statistics when estimating the preceding three functions.
+The prerequisite is that statistics are collected when [`tidb_analyze_version`](#tidb_analyze_version-new-in-v510) is set to `2`.
+Such evaluation might slightly affect the performance.
+- If the variable is set to a value other than the `0.8`, TiDB adjusts the estimation for `not like`, `not rlike`, and `not regexp` accordingly.

 ### tidb_disable_txn_auto_retry

 - Scope: SESSION | GLOBAL